hantaeha/pubg_super_winner_prediction/README.md

-# ML-BASED PUBG 'SUPER RULE' TOP4 PREDICTION
+# AI-Powered PUBG Winner Prediction

 This project aims to predict the final top 4 teams of [PUBG](https://www.pubgesports.com/) e-sports game using the Machine learning technology.
 It was created based on [Super Rule](Introduction/super_v3_0_0.pdf).